-If we compare to tennis and badminton, which are the most similar Olympic sports, we could conclude that the same kind of things have to be settled: whether the service is correct, the ball hits or not the net or it bounces inside the court or not.
+If we compare tennis and badminton, which are the most similar Olympic sports to table tennis, we could conclude that the same kind of things have to be settled: whether the service is correct, the ball hits the net or not or if it bounces inside the court or not.

-On the other hand, table tennis only has two umpires per match, with no edge-judges or any technology aid.
+On the other hand, table tennis only has two umpires per match, with no “edge-judges” or any technological aid.

-A quick Internet search returns the next results about applying the technology on table tennis:
+A quick Internet search returns the following results about applying the technology on table tennis: